 The region we call home already has a sound infrastructure in place necessary to support economic development.
-Between I-49, I-20, I-220 and the railways and waterways centered at the Port of Caddo Bossier, Northwest Louisiana has positioned itself as a strong contender for new business development and existing business expansions.
-Earlier this fall during one of Governor Edwards’ visits to the region he announced a nearly $50-million-dollar investment in infrastructure upgrades to increase access to Barksdale Air Force Base.
+Between I-49, I-20, I-220, and the railways and waterways centered at the Port of Caddo Bossier, Northwest Louisiana has positioned itself as a strong contender for new business development and existing business expansions.
+With developments such as railways being needed, looking at us/uk rail industry news can help developers see what is most likely to be in favor with residents and how to go about that from a business standpoint.
+Earlier this fall during one of Governor Edwards’ visits to the region, he announced a nearly $50-million-dollar investment in infrastructure upgrades to increase access to Barksdale Air Force Base.

 Increasing access to the base will address security and convenience issues for base personnel.
 The upgrades will continue the I-220 Loop Interchange into Barksdale Air Force Base at I-20 near Louisiana Downs.
 The result will be a wider, more modern traffic flow that will assist the eastern portions of the base’s housing developments without the interference from rail tracks.
 Improving the security of base access alone in today’s world holds enough reason for the investment, and this new interchange safeguards much more in the way of a more secure BAFB than some of the residential access points of the past.
 The completion of the project will help to ensure the continued development of Barksdale as a primary, secured facility in the Air Force and military command structure for our country.